Circulatory System

 Arteries

-The arteries are the tubes that carry blood away from the heart.
-They are strong and elastic to withstand the pressure of being pumped from the heart.
+The arteries are the tubes that carry oxygen rich blood away from the heart to the body’s cells.
+They are strong and elastic to withstand the pressure of being pumped from the heart and are able to constrict and expand to provide more or less oxygenated blood to different areas of the body.

 Veins

-Veins carry blood back to the heart and contain valves to ensure the blood (no longer under pressure from the heart) keeps flowing towards the heart.
+Veins carry blood back to the heart after the oxygen has been used by the cells.
+Veins contain one-way valves to ensure the blood (no longer under pressure from the heart) keeps flowing towards the heart.

 The Pulse

 Checking a person’s pulse can help to identify how fast the heart is beating and whether it is working within the normal range.
 Although not required in first aid guidelines, if you know how to take a pulse it can provide more evidence during a secondary survey.
-The best place for a first aider to take a pulse are the neck (carotid), the wrist (radial) or the upper arm (brachial).
+The best place for a first aider to take a pulse are the neck (carotid), or the wrist (radial).

-• Adult resting rate 60 – 90 beats per minute
+• Adult – resting heart rate 60 – 100 beats per minute

 Related Learning